 Smokey has continued the exploration of his longtime interest in African guitar with his own band Smokey's Secret Family.
 Since 2006 he has played New York shows with a varying lineup of horn players and percussionists, eventually releasing the self-titled Smokey's Secret Family CD in 2009.
 Showcasing Smokey's free flowing, deftly melodic guitar playing, Smokey's Secret Family is a joyous interpretation of Congolese music of the 1950s, a rich era of Afro-Cuban styled rumba.
 Another ongoing musical project is Smokey's Round-Up, begun in 2006 as a return to his early love of 1930s Western Swing music.
 Since 2008 the four piece Round-Up has played regular weekly Brooklyn shows, amazing audiences with virtuoso guitar and a vast repertoire of great long lost American songs.

 After appearing on Norah Jones' 2009 album The Fall Smokey spent the better part of 2009 and 2010 as guitarist on her world tour while finding time for recording sessions in Los Angeles (on Adele's 21, the best selling album of 2011.)
-2012 found him reuniting with Beck for a worldwide tour while continuing to make his musical mark in New York City with both Smokey's Secret Family and Smokey's Round-up, offering up vibrant live musical experiences like no other.
+2012 and 2013 found him reuniting with Beck for recording and a worldwide tour while continuing to make his musical mark in New York City with both Smokey's Secret Family and Smokey's Round-up, offering up vibrant live musical experiences like no other.